 There are some very rare cases when this is necessary.
 We require evidence of need from a consultant or specialist which provides details of the student's condition and stating exactly why Individual Invigilation is necessary.
 Following submission of this evidence, the college's assessment team will make a final decision and communicate this back to the applicant and parents or carers.
-Individual Invigilation can only be accommodated in highly exceptional circumstances.
+Individual Invigilation can only be accommodated in highly exceptional circumstances and evidence of need must be provided at enrolment in order for us to make ongoing reasonable adjustments to support the student and to comply with JCQ regulations.